Alano.ONLINE - Your 12-step group's FREE online clubhouse!

 12-step meetings only

-Alano.ONLINE members are independent individuals who gather to study the 12 steps of recovery.
+Alano.ONLINE meeting organizers are independent individuals who gather to study the 12 steps of recovery.
 Alcoholics Anonymous, Al-Anon, Debtors Anonymous, Narcotics Anonymous, Gamblers Anonymous, and Overeaters Anonymous are some examples of 12-step groups.

 We do not help people organizing any other type of meeting.
 This excludes spontaneously-organized workshops related to recovery programs, like the D.A.
 Tools Game, PRG's, or individual sponsor checkins.
 Meetings are not to be used for co-working sessions, meditation classes, any form of regulated counseling, personal communications, outside businesses, etc.